Surya Bonaly: Professional career

 As a professional, Bonaly had a "long and successful career".
 She performed in many ice shows all over the world and competed and won many professional competitions.
 She toured with Champions on Ice between 1993 and 2007.
 She performed her backflip during these shows, probably about 500 times, as well as triple and quadruple jumps.
 She performed for audiences of 15,000 people in major cities in Europe and the U.S. She later said that the audiences at the ice shows she performed in demanded that she perform her backflip.
-She told The Root in 2014 that she never had quit skating, that she was planning to tour with Holiday on Ice in Europe for three months, and that had she performed in ice shows with Russian skater Evgeni Pleshenko for years.
+She told The Root in 2014 that she never had quit skating, that she was planning to tour with Holiday on Ice in Europe for three months, and that had she performed in ice shows with Russian skater Evgeni Plushenko for years.
 She underwent an operation in 2015 for large non-cancerous cysts along her spinal cord.
 Her surgeon warned her against performing any more backflips; she retired from skating and became a coach full-time.
 As of 2009, she coached skaters between the ages of 3 and 59 in Las Vegas, Colorado, and Switzerland.
 By 2016, she also coached in Minnesota.